WebAR-Studio/support/README.md

 ## Get help and discuss bugs & features with WAS team

-###  Do you have any problems with Web-AR.Studio?
-Do you want to add new features?
+Do you want to add new features/fix bug in WAS? - [Create issue](https://github.com/WebAR-Studio/support/issues/new) in this repo!
-#### Create relevant issue in this repo